lfzkoala/catp/README.md

 bash install.sh
 ```

-This builds the plugin, installs the `catp` binary to `~/.local/bin/`, and prints the hook config.
+This installs dependencies, compiles the plugin, and symlinks the `catp` binary to `~/.local/bin/`.

 ### Wire up Claude Code hooks